These delicious Easy Homemade Seitan Ribs are the perfect any bbq. It’s fun to make your own seitan and easy to do with wheat gluten flour.

 If the saute pan is large enough, and can go into the oven, you can then cover with BBQ sauce and bake for 90 minutes, until the sauce thickens and the seitan cooks.
 After that cools enough to cut it, cut into smaller strips and saute in a little more BBQ sauce.

-Easy, right?
-It does take some time, but I whipped them up last night and have enough in the freezer to have them for 2 future dinners too.
+Unless you’re feeding a crowd you will have enough in the freezer to have them for 2 future dinners too.
 Trust me, it’s time well spent.
 I want to try the same recipe with a Thai saute sauce and then maybe a Korean BBQ sauce.

 Miyoko’s book is full of my favorite kind of recipes – staples.
 There are condiments like vegan oyster sauce, vegan fish sauce and everyday vegan necessities like mayo, dressings, and jams.